 Beside the fact that WBRO are present in many foods and other non-food items, the clinical gluten-free diet also recommends the elimination of gluten that comes from cross contamination or contact with gluten-containing items.
 Care must be taken during food preparation and storage to insure that cross contamination and contact does not occur.

-Since the term “gluten” is rarely used on product labels, it is imperative that a person on a gluten-free diet learns the typical places that gluten can hide.
-(See also The CSA Gluten-Free Product Listing for more information and a listing of commercial products that are gluten-free.)
+Since the term “gluten” may not be used on product labels, it is imperative that a person on a gluten-free diet learns the typical places that gluten can hide.
 Label reading must become a habit in order for the celiac consumer to have the confidence to make informed choices.

 Self-management is vital to living a full life with celiac disease.
 It means making safe and healthy choices at home and away from home.
 It means adopting a lifestyle that is free of WBRO.
 It means taking responsibility for one’s own health and well-being.
 It means living life to the fullest!

 The move to gluten free living brings a number of important changes to life.
 The return to health and well-being is the greatest among them.
 The disease can be “controlled” simply by a change in one’s diet – no risky surgeries, no life-long dependence on expensive medication.
 And, best of all, the gluten-free diet is a risk-free diet!
 Gluten, as a protein, is not essential to the diet and its amino acid components are replaced many times over by other foods.
 For a person with celiac disease, living gluten free can only result in improved health and wellbeing!

 It is important when adopting a lifestyle change to be patient and understanding, both with one’s self and with others.
 Educating loved ones and friends is an important part of treatment.
 The positive attitudes and understanding of the people closest to the patient make the dietary transition easier.

 Gathering information from physicians, dietitians, home economists, and celiac organizations like CSA is essential.